UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ### Contacts, Creators and contributors: People

-A core principle of Linked data is to use URIs as to identify things such as people  Using linked data, in Schema.org we could use an ORCID identifier.
+A core principle of Linked data is to use URIs as to identify things such as people.
 The following is the minimum recommended way of representing a [schema:creator] in a data crate.
 This property MAY be applied in the context of a [schema:Dataset] or to a file (schema:MediaObject).

 ```
 <a href='http://orcid.org/0000-0002-8367-6908'